Martin (name): Scotland

+Wales

 An Anglo-Norman knight named Robert Fitz Martin, born in the late 11th century, settled in England's West Country, on lands inherited from a grandfather, and later participated in the invasions of Wales, where he was awarded the barony of Cemaes, located between Fishguard and Cardigan.
 Robert fitz Martin established the caput of his barony at Nanhyfer or Nevern.
 Robert's son William Fitz Robert Fitz Martin (born c.
 1155) inherited the family's property and re-established family control over Cemaes, which had been lost to the Welsh.
 The senior line became extinct in 1326, but cadet lines still flourish in Wales and England.

 Bulgaria

 Martin is a highly common first name in Bulgaria.
 The name is consistently the third most popular baby name.
-In surname form Martin becomes Martinov, thought it's not popular.
+In surname form Martin becomes Martinov, though it's not popular.
 The name is pronounced the same as English, but with the stress on the second syllable.